Daviddotcoms/GazeTracker/README.md

 └─ videos
    └─ video.mp4
 ```
+> [!WARNING]

-You must need to add a video to see, because this is not the final project.
+> You must need to add a video on a folder with the name /videos.
+The format video need to be .mp4 and the name video.

+## Architecture
 ![Architecture](https://github.com/user-attachments/assets/1dc405b6-0941-4884-9d94-f06af3c393a6)